telemark/deadlinks-report-website/README.md

 $ npm run check-links
 ```

+This will generate an .xlsx-file with all the links that failed.

 ```sh
 $ npm run generate-report
 ```

+To cleanup everything use

 ```sh
 $ npm run cleanup
 ```

-This will generate an .xlsx-file with all the links that failed.

 ## License
 [MIT](LICENSE)